influxdata/docs-v2/content/influxdb/v1.8/tools/influx-cli/_index.md

 v2: /influxdb/v2.0/reference/cli/influx/
 ---

-The `influx` command line interface (CLI) includes commands to manage many aspects of InfluxDB, including databases, organizations, users, and tasks.
+The `influx` command line interface (CLI) provides an interactive shell for the HTTP API associated with `influxd`.
+Use influx to write data (manually or from a file), query data interactively, and view query output in different formats.

 ## Usage